Halul Island: History

 James Ashley Maude documented the first known discovery of the island in July 1817, referring to it as "Hawlool Island".
 He wrote:

 Maude also notes the island's close proximity to extensive pearling beds.

 In 1823, the first map of the island was produced by Captain George Barnes Brucks.
 In Brucks' memoir, published posthumously in 1856, he gave a brief account of the island as well as its geographic location.
 He wrote that the island is high and noted the presence of wells.
 It is unknown if these wells were natural occurrences, such as sinkholes, or constructed by fishermen.
 He also remarks on the high elevation of the island and claims it was formerly known as May Island.

 Scottish hydrographer James Horsburgh wrote a description of the island in his 1855 guide The India Directory.
 His account did not differ by much from the earlier description given by Maude in 1817.

+Until the middle of the 20th Century, the island was used as a shelter by sailors, fishermen and pearls divers during storms or just as a resting station during their long voyages.

+In the early 1990s, roughly 700 staff of Qatar Petroleum were based on the island.
+This figure increased rapidly over the proceeding years; in 2014, it was estimated that about 2,700 staff were based here.